chenz16/path_planning/README.md

 #### How to keep lane:

 - A car following strategy is developed in the function"PathPlanner::keep_lane".
 This strategy looks at the distance of ego vehicle from the front vehicle.
-If it is too close (less than the safey distance), it will set current vehicle speed target as a percentage  of front vehicle speed, else it is set at the maximum target speed; The car acceleration is proportional to the speed difference of ego vehicle and the front target speed.
+If it is too close (less than the safe distance), it will set current vehicle speed target as a percentage  of front vehicle speed, else it is set at the maximum target speed; The car acceleration is proportional to the speed difference of ego vehicle and the front target speed.

 	    double speed = last_speed;
 	    for (auto i = newplan_start; i < PATH_LEN; ++i) {